Dakota Legoete

+Molefi David "Dakota" Legoete (born 1 June 1972) is a South African politician and political strategist from the North West.
+He represents the African National Congress (ANC) in the National Assembly, where he is chairperson of the Portfolio Committee on Defence and Military Veterans.
+He has been a member of the ANC National Executive Committee since December 2017.

-Dakota Legoete is a South African politician and strategist, known for his work for the African National Congress (ANC).
-A former local councillor in his home province, the North West, Legoete was the North West ANC's Provincial Secretary from 2013 to 2017, serving under his ally Supra Mahumapelo.
-In early 2018 he was appointed the deputy head of the ANC's internal organising department, a full-time job based out of the party's headquarters at Luthuli House.
-In 2022, he was elected to his second successive five-year term on the ANC National Executive Committee.
+A former local councillor in the North West, Legoete was the North West ANC's Provincial Secretary from 2013 to 2017, serving under his ally Supra Mahumapelo.
+He worked full-time at the ANC's headquarters at Luthuli House before he was elected to the National Assembly in the May 2024 general election.

 Political career

-Legoete is from South Africa's North West province.
+Born on 1 June 1972, Legoete is from South Africa's North West Province.
 He was formerly the municipal manager at Tswaing Local Municipality in Sannieshof in the North West, but was suspended in 2009 when he was implicated in a corruption scandal.
 He was still challenging his suspension in court in 2011 when he was elected as a local councillor in Tlokwe Local Municipality in the area around Potchefstroom.
 He represented the African National Congress (ANC) in the municipal council and by 2013 was the party's Chief Whip in the council.
 He was also reportedly considered as an ANC mayoral candidate in the North West.